5 Questions You Should Ask About Onboarding Software

 The employee experience is a pretty big deal.
 So big, that it’s been a featured in Forbes, Harvard Business Review, SHRM, and in research by Deloitte.
 Why?
-Because a positive experience leads to happier employees, and happier employee stay in their jobs longer.
+Because a positive experience leads to happier employees, and happier employees stay in their jobs longer.

-But that’s not all, happy employees with a longer tenure also offer your organization a big financial benefit since retaining talent is more cost effective than hiring.
+But that’s not all, happy employees with a longer tenure also offer your organization a big financial benefit since retaining talent is more cost-effective than hiring.
 Add in the fact that Millennials have already taken over the workplace and, according to Gallup, are the most likely generation to switch jobs, and you can see why creating a great experience is important.

 So, why all the links, facts, and figures?
 Because even though the employee experience has been a focal point, many organizations are still skipping a critical part of the process – onboarding.